 - HR continue to be a support service to the Clinical Boards by providing advice and support in managing sickness absence as well as proactively identifying areas where rates are high. - Monthly sickness absence reports are provided to each Clinical Board, these detail trends, rates, the level of short term and long term sickness absence and reasons for absence per department. - An Attendance Management and Wellbeing project undertook a deep dive analysis of all nursing episodes in BGH, and other skill groups to identify key themes which have informed a new action plan for 2017/18.

 Outpatient DNA Rates

-Standard: New patients DNA rate will be less than 4% over the year 4.0 Standard: New patients DNA rate will be less than 4% over the year I 4.
+Standard: New patients DNA rate will be less than 4% over the year

 Actual Performance (lower % = better performance)